Joseph Freeman (writer): Career

 Following graduation from Columbia, Freeman went to work on the editorial staff of a book project initiated by Harper's Magazine entitled Illustrated History of the World War.
 He also worked on the editorial staff of Women's Wear in 1919 and 1920.

 Freeman went abroad in 1920 to take a position on the staff of the Paris edition of the Chicago Tribune, later moving to London to work for the paper from that location.

-In 1922 Freeman returned to New York City, where he shortly took a position on the staff of Garment News, the New York-based publication of the Amalgamated Clothing Workers Union.
-He became a member of editorial staff of the left wing artistic magazine The Liberator in 1922 and became Associate Editor of that publication in 1923.
+In 1922, Freeman returned to New York City, where he soon landed a staff position on Garment News, the New York-based publication of the Amalgamated Clothing Workers Union.
+He became an editorial staff member of the left-wing artistic magazine The Liberator in 1922, and was promoted to Associate Editor of the publication in 1923.

-Freeman became a member of the Workers Party of America, forerunner of the Communist Party USA during this interval.
+In the early 1920s, Freeman joined the Workers Party of America, forerunner of the Communist Party USA.
 He was subsequently active in various mass organizations of the party, including the American Committee for Protection of Foreign Born and the All-America Anti-Imperialist League.

 In 1924, Freeman became the publicity director of the American Civil Liberties Union (ACLU).

-In 1926, Freeman became a co-founder and a founding editor of The New Masses magazine.
+In 1926, he was a co-founder and a founding editor of New Masses magazine.
 From 1926 to 1927, he was the magazine's correspondent in Moscow.
 In 1929, he was the magazine's editor in Mexico.

 Freeman's brother, Harry Freeman, introduced Whittaker Chambers to the Daily Worker newspaper.
-Chambers socialized with the brothers and their circle, which Chambers said included TASS.
-Freeman worked for TASS in the late 1920s, followed by brother Harry in 1929.
-From 1931-1933, he became editor again at The New Masses magazine, during the period when Chambers joined the Soviet Underground (1932).
-The Freeman's social circle included Harry's wife Vera Schaap (wife of Al Schaap, a Young Communist League founder), Sender Garlin, Abe Magill, James S. Allen, Joseph North (of the Daily Worker and The New Masses), Anna Rochester, Grace Hutchins, Nadya Pavlov, and Kenneth Durant.
+Chambers socialized with the Freeman brothers and their circle, which Chambers said included representatives of TASS.
+Freeman worked for TASS in the late 1920s, followed by his brother Harry in 1929.
+From 1931–1933, Joseph became editor again at New Masses, during the period when Chambers joined the Soviet Underground (1932).
+The Freeman's social circle included Harry's wife Vera Schaap (wife of Al Schaap, a Young Communist League founder), Sender Garlin, Abe Magill, James S. Allen, Joseph North (of The Daily Worker and New Masses), Anna Rochester, Grace Hutchins, Nadya Pavlov, and Kenneth Durant.

-Freeman was a founding editor of the magazine Partisan Review in 1934, a publication which touted itself as "A Bi-Monthly of Revolutionary Literature Published by the John Reed Club of New York."
-The magazine was launched with the understanding that it would concentrate primarily on literary and cultural themes, thereby leaving The New Masses to pursue a heavier portion of political themes.
+Freeman was a founding editor of Partisan Review in 1934, a publication which touted itself as "A Bi-Monthly of Revolutionary Literature Published by the John Reed Club of New York."
+The magazine was launched with the understanding that it would concentrate primarily on literary and cultural themes, thereby leaving New Masses to pursue a heavier portion of political themes.

-In 1936-1937, Freeman served again as editor of The New Masses.
+In 1936–1937, Freeman served again as editor of New Masses.